 Official SAT practice on Kahn Academy Video

 Michael Molnar is the Assistant Superintendent in the Amherst Exempted Village School District.
 Michael oversees the Technology Department and is directly responsible for Amherst's Gifted and Talented, Resident Educator, and Title I programs.
 Michael leads the district's Appraisal Review Committee and manages the areas of curriculum and instruction, testing and assessments, and professional development.

 Before coming to Amherst, Michael was the principal of Hilltop Elementary School in the Beachwood City School District for six years.
 He served as principal of Tennyson Elementary School in the Sheffield-Sheffield Lake City School District for four years and was a 2/3 Multiage Teacher at Crestwood Elementary School in the Elyria City School District for five years.

 Michael received his undergraduate degree from Grove City College and majored in Elementary Education with a minor in Early Childhood Education.
-He completed his Masters degree in School Administration at Cleveland State University and is currently enrolled in Kent State University's Doctoral program for Educational Administration: K-12 Leadership.
+He completed his Masters degree in School Administration at Cleveland State University.